Leet Speek, or "1337 sp33k" was this to bypass server filters on curse words.

 This has however been rendered pointless once the courts ruled in Accolade's favour in Sega v.
 Accolade, where Sega's trademark enforcement system was questioned as being monopolistic, and bypassing it by third parties on the grounds that it is for the purposes of lawful interoperability was ruled as fair use.

 In Starcraft II Legacy Of The Void, this is how Alarak became First Ascendant of the Tal'darim.
 The Tal'darim operate off of a regulated form of Klingon Promotion (normally attacking a superior or even drawing your weapon in their presence is a crime punished by execution, but you can challenge them to a formal duel to the death known as Rak'shir where you take their position if you win), and Alarak, cunning sort that he is, noticed that while there is a rule against attacking a superior outside of Rak'shir, there Ain't No Rule that you can't talk your superior into challenging their superior in the knowledge that whoever wins, you'll be promoted.
 In the short story that debuted him, he got another: in Rak'shir, the two combatants can be assisted psionically by other Tal'darim who declare for them.
-Alarak entered the arena without declaring who he was supporting, supported one candidate (the former First Ascendant), then at the last second declared for the opponent and turned the tables, noting that there both Ain't No Rule that you have to support the same candidate for the whole fight and that there Ain't No Rule that you have to declare who you're supporting before the fight begins.
+Alarak entered the arena without declaring who he was supporting, supported one candidate (the former First Ascendant), then at the last second declared for the opponent and turned the tables, noting that while once you declare for a candidate, you have to continue supporting them until the end, there Ain't No Rule that you have to declare who you're supporting at the start of the duel.

 In Tyranny, you are tasked to proclaim an Edict to the Generals of your side (reading a magical scroll filled with the power of the evil overlord), setting a day and month by when the rebel base has to be conquered, or every living thing in the region dies.
 Usually that results in a time limit of 8 days to do the various quests and avoid certain death.
 But... if you abuse an opportunity for a free resting spot, you can actually delay the reading and activation of the edict until after the date, which gives a time limit of a whole year since no year was specified in the Edict and it only goes into effect when you proclaim it.
 Similarly, the same Edict also claims that the Forces of Kyros must claim the Spire, meaning that if you so wish you can ally with the opposing army and fight both generals to conquer the Spire, since you yourself happen to be a servant of Kyros.